Affordable Life Insurance Protection for Your Family

 A period of time (usually 10, 20 or 30 days) during which a policyholder may examine a newly issued individual life insurance policy, and surrender it in exchange for a full refund of premium if not satisfied for any reason.

-A prescribed period, usually 30 or 31 days from the premium due date, during which an insurance contract is in force and the premium may be paid.
+A grace period for life insurance is a prescribed period, usually 30 or 31 days from the premium due date, during which an insurance contract is in force and the premium may be paid.

 Life Insurance provided for members of a group.
 It is most often issued to a group of employees but may be issued to any group provided it is not formed for the purpose of buying insurance.
 The cost is lower than for individual policies because administrative expenses per life are decreased, there are certain tax advantages, and measures taken against adverse selection are effective.